-Admittedly, this combination of a slowing economy and surging migration is unusual.
-People move to where they see opportunity, so New Zealand typically sees strong inflows when the economy is doing well.

-But the current migration surge is not being driven by the economic cycle.
-Instead, it's a product of the restrictions that were in place during the Covid pandemic.
-There's clearly a high degree of pent-up demand to live and work in New Zealand, which is now being unleashed.
-These inflows will eventually run their course, but it's quite uncertain where they will peak in the meantime.
+Admittedly this is an unusual combination of views.
+People generally move to where they see opportunity, so New Zealand typically sees strong migrant inflows when the economy is doing well.
+But the current migration surge is not a product of the economic cycle, but of the restrictions that were in place during the Covid pandemic.
+There's clearly a high degree of pent-up demand to live and work in New Zealand that is now being unleashed.
+These inflows will eventually run their course, but there's a great deal of uncertainty about where they might peak in the meantime.